About this book

 Ava is in Shanghai for the launch of the PÖ clothing line.
 She has invited Xu, and over the course of the glitzy event and a late-night dinner, she detects a certain hesitancy in him.
 He later confides that the Tsai family, headed by Tsai Lian, the governor of Jiangsu Province and a “princeling” — he is the son of a general who was on the Long March with Mao and a member of China’s power elite — is trying to force him and his triad organization back into the drug business.
 Xu is already paying millions of dollars a year to various Tsai businesses, but the family wants more and thinks the new venture can deliver it.
 Xu believes this move would lead to his eventual destruction and feels he has nowhere to turn.
 If he opposes them, they will crush him.
 If he goes along with them, he thinks that inevitably the police and military will hunt him down.

 Ava sets out to help Xu deter the Tsai family.
 As she digs into the breadth and depth of the family’s wealth and corruption, she gets caught up in a huge tangled web, extending all the way to the U.S. and the U.K., where it reaches the top echelons of political power.

-IAN HAMILTON is the author of fourteen novels in the Ava Lee series and three in the Lost Decades of Uncle Chow Tung series.
+IAN HAMILTON is the acclaimed author of fourteen novels in the Ava Lee series and three in the Lost Decades of Uncle Chow Tung series.
 His books have been shortlisted for numerous prizes, including the Arthur Ellis Award, the Barry Award, and the Lambda Literary Prize, and are national bestsellers.
 BBC Culture named Hamilton one of the ten mystery/crime writers from the last thirty years who should be on your bookshelf.
-The Ava Lee series is being adapted for television.
+Bonnie Jack is his first stand-alone novel.